Rob Potylo

-Rob Potylo (born Louis Robert Potylo; September 3, 1976) is an artist, film producer, and musical comedian.
+Rob Potylo (born Louis Robert Potylo; September 3, 1976) is an American performance artist, film producer, activist and musical comedian.

 He has produced and appeared in five seasons of Quiet Desperation, a scripted online mockumentary comedy web show and cable series about the underground art and music scene.

 He is also known for performing as Robby Roadsteamer, a fictional comedic persona portrayed on WBCN 104.1 FM radio in Boston for several years.
 The character, inspired in part by rock musicians and professional wrestling stars, would spawn the release of multiple albums and a live touring band, as well as various other miscellaneous media ventures.
 The character of Roadsteamer has performed parodies of various songs at various political protests.

 Career

 In September 2007, Potylo appeared in an episode of a reality dating show "Sox Appeal", which was broadcast on New England Sports Network (NESN).
 The dating show took place on the right field roof deck during a Red Sox game at Fenway Park, and saw Potylo predict a David Ortiz double during the broadcast.

 At the 2009 Andy Kaufman Awards at Caroline's Comedy club in New York City, Potylo came in 2nd place at the competition.
 The contestants were judged by Andy Kaufman's father, his brother Michael, and Kristen Schaal.

-In February 2011, Potylo teamed up with Jennifer Coolidge to sing "Happy Birthday" to Jennifer's dad at the Wilbur Theatre.
+In February 2011, Potylo teamed up with Jennifer Coolidge to sing "Happy Birthday" to Coolidge's father at the Wilbur Theatre.
 She also appeared in his reality series Quiet Desperation.

-In 2012, Potylo collaborated with performance artists and anarchist presidential candidate Vermin Supreme.
+In 2012, Potylo collaborated with performance artist and anarchist presidential candidate Vermin Supreme.
 He was featured as Supreme's protege in the 2014 documentary "Who Is Vermin Supreme?
 An Outsider Odyssey."

 In April 2014, Potylo returned to live radio with The Rob Potylo Entertainment System, a daily hot talk show produced by Rob Kaufman for the Cambridge, Massachusetts based independent podcast studio, WEMF Radio.
 The weekday afternoon drive program featured introspective monologues, alternative improvisational comedy segments, and appearances by local performing musicians.

 In December 2014, Robby Roadsteamer returned from hiatus at The Middle East Downstairs in Cambridge, MA, resurfacing with his new "manager" WWE's The "Mouth of the South" Jimmy Hart.
 The two then co-created a new mockumentary series "Loud Satisfaction".

 Potylo appeared on Season 1, Episode 4 of the 2017 revival of The Gong Show to perform his song "Hot Dogs And Applesauce," and encored with "Shaving Cream" by Benny Belle.
 He is the only contestant in the show's history to receive a SAG performer's credit through the show.

 Potylo appeared on Ellen on Season 15 episode 38 the IT Haunted House at Warner Bros Studio lot in a segment with producer Andy Lassner.